Email Warmup

 Pros

-• Connect Unlimited mailboxes (no per mailbox pricing)
+• Connect unlimited mailboxes (no per-mailbox pricing)

 • All features included in every plan

-• Network of over: 50k+ active mailboxes
+• Network of 50k+ active mailboxes

 Cons

-• Currently doesn't support multiple languages
+• Currently doesn't support multiple languages for warm-up content

 2) Lemwarm